Aider-AI/aider/_posts/2024-05-31-both-swe-bench.md

 did not find a plausible solution, so Opus got a turn to try and solve.
 Rows C-F are cases where GPT-4o's non-plausible solutions were actually found to be correct in hindsight.
-In row D we can see the cases where aider with Opus overrides 2 of them with plausible-but-incorrect solutions.
+In row D we can see the cases where aider with Opus definitely overrides
+2 of them with plausible-but-incorrect solutions.

 In rows E-H we can see that both GPT-4o and Opus produced non-plausible solutions.
-Which one was ultimately selected has to do with the [details about which solution the harness considered "most plausible"](https://aider.chat/2024/05/22/swe-bench-lite.html#finding-a-plausible-solution).
+Which one was ultimately selected for each problem depends on [details about which solution the harness considered "most plausible"](https://aider.chat/2024/05/22/swe-bench-lite.html#finding-a-plausible-solution).

-Rows I-J consider the simple cases where aider with GPT-4o didn't find a plausible solution but Opus did.
+Rows I-J consider the straightforward cases where aider with GPT-4o didn't find a plausible solution but Opus did.
 Of these, Opus' solution went on to be deemed correct for 12 problems and incorrect for 53.